 Drifts are inconsistencies in code configuration that occur when a resource is modified locally or manually using CLI or console.
 These inconsistencies are seen as divergences in code and are most often not tracked or recorded until an error is identified during the build and deploy phase.
 Prisma Cloud Code Security supports Drift Detection for your integrated repositories and periodically scans them to identify drifts that may occur between the build and deploy phase.
 On

 IaC Misconfigurationview, you can view contextual information for drifts while executing corrective solutions to handle traceable configuration changes.
 To know more see Monitor and Fix Issues in Your Scans.

-Drift detection is currently available only for resources that are deployed on AWS using Terraform.
-Support for resources deployed on Azure or Google Cloud Platform (GCP) or deployment using CloudFormation templates is not yet available.
+Drift detection is currently available only for resources that are deployed using Terraform and CloudFormation on AWS and Azure.
+Support for resources deployed on Google Cloud Platform (GCP) templates are not yet available.

 Set up Drift Detection